Heat Alert/Summer Tips

 Signs of heat-related illness may include confusion, dizziness, nausea, muscle swelling, heart disturbances, and headache.

 - Schedule outdoor activities carefully.
 If you must be outside, plan your activities during cooler parts of the day.
 Rest frequently in shady areas, and drink plenty of fluids (unless fluid is restricted by one’s physician).

 - Never leave infants or young children unattended in high heat.
 Dress them in cool, loose clothing, and shade their heads and faces with hats or an umbrella.
 Ensure infants and children are protected with sunscreen.

 - People over 65 years of age may not compensate for heat stress efficiently and are less likely to sense and respond to changes in temperature.
 Stay in cool ventilated places.
-When the temperature is in the high thirties or higher, a fan will not prevent heat-related illness.
-A cool shower or bath is more effective.

 - Any health condition that causes dehydration makes the body more susceptible to heat sickness.
 Consult your doctor if you feel signs of confusion, dizziness, nausea, muscle swelling, heart disturbances, and/or a headache.

 Here’s a dozen quick tips to get you through the hot spell: